Skip to navigation

 SHARE

-The Darug Signage Project will see the integration of Aboriginal wayfinding signage into Nepean Hospital’s
+The Darug Signage Project oversees the integration of Aboriginal wayfinding signage into Stage 1 and 2 of the $1 billion Nepean Hospital Redevelopment.

 Following a community Expression of Interest process, the artwork “Daruga Healing” by Darug artist, Leanne Watson (pictured right) was chosen to be integrated into the design of the signs to make them uniquely representative of Nepean Hospital for Aboriginal staff, patients and visitors.

-In January 2020, a working party was established for the project with representation from the Nepean Blue Mountains Local Health District, Aboriginal health staff, Darug language educators and community members.
+The project’s working party – which includes representation from the Nepean Blue Mountains Local Health District, Aboriginal health staff, Darug language educators and community members – is currently considering translations and meanings for the different services for Stage 2 of the Nepean Redevelopment, in consultation with community members.

 In November 2020, the Darug Language signage for Stage 1 was